alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 who is (_spoiler alert_) one of the greatest minds in history of physics.

-This article is going to be be quite different than the usual treatment, so it may give you some food for thought even if you are familiar with it.
+This article is going to be be quite different than the usual treatment, so it may give you some food for thought even if you are familiar with Einstein.

-## Classical Physics
+## Classical Picture

-Exploring the history of physics can be useful to understand it.
 Let us first understand what the picture of classical physics was before the time of Einstein.

 ## What Is Stuff Made of